CarretillaRoja/CR-Python-Binance/README.md

 If you find something can be improved, please let me know.
 Ideas welcomed!

 * Websocket-open-close.py is about opening and closing multiplex websockets on Binance, so you can avoid the Binance 24h limit.
 It's a Simple Spell But Quite Unbreakable.
-* Forense.py takes a look aome minutes back, so you can watch again what happenend during that pum/dump which made you rich/poor.
+* Forense.py takes a look some minutes back, so you can watch again what happenend during that pum/dump which made you rich/poor.
 * Moving_average_plot.py asks you for a symbol and then plots the price and a couple of EMAs.
 * Trading Monitoring.py shows all trades on Binance on realtime.
 * Plot_klines.py plots one (1) week of 15-minutes klines, along with two EMAs.
 It also plots the volume and its SMA.From there, you can implement a risky stategy, based on crossing EMAs.